-I was entertaining the idea before the baby arrived; and I certainly wasn’t opposed to it.
+I was entertaining the idea before our son arrived; and I certainly wasn’t opposed to it.
 I knew there was no way I was going to put him in his own room all by himself, and we set up his beautiful crib right next to our bed.
-But once my son was born, that was too far away.
+But once our son was born, that was too far away.

 My son was a very content baby, yet if I tried to put him down in his crib, he’d cry and cry.
 Co-sleeping was the charm.

 I suspect that is what many parents find — maybe to their surprise or against their prior objections: co-sleeping feels natural, wanting to be close to your child is natural, and it works since everybody gets more rest.